Key Steps from Legacy Insurance Systems to Insurtech Platforms

 Â

-This example highlights how modern technology streamlines operations and empowers insurers to make smarter, data-driven decisions.Â
+This example illustrates how modern technology streamlines operations and enables insurers to make more informed, data-driven decisions.Â

 Â